 BSW Information Meetings

-If you have questions about the MSW Program at Texas State, after reviewing the information on the School of Social Work website, please join us for an Information Meeting.
+If you have questions about the BSW Program at Texas State, after reviewing the information on the School of Social Work website, please join us for an Information Meeting.
 If you plan on attending, these meetings will be held in Encino Hall Room 145.

 NOTE: Students that completed all of their course requirements prior to this semester's application will hear by the end of next week.
 Students that have grades pending from required courses being taken this semester will hear after grades for the semester.

 The BSW degree program at Texas State University is an exciting educational adventure for students who really want to make a difference in the world.
 Classes are small, and students have lots of opportunities to work closely with faculty and their classmates.
 Students in the BSW degree program study: